Introduction & Design

 Stof is a special kind of DAG with an Entity Component System built into it.
 Data in Stof can be thought of as components, and the nodes of the DAG are entities.
 Each node is capable of housing an unknown amount of diverse data types.

-The purpose of this page is to give you a mental model of Stof, which will help immensely in getting started and in understanding what Stof can do.
+The purpose of this page is to provide you with a mental model of Stof, which will help immensely in getting started and in understanding what Stof can do.

 This structure is not new - it's one of the most common ways to store data.
 Every data format that exists is a DAG (or can be expressed as/within one), which is how Stof can be so universal.